justojavier00/PredictingElectricityConsumption/README.md

 ## Random Forest Classifier

 Because of the nature of the data, we expect it to be stochastic to some extent.
-Thus, we start using random forest because of its simplicity
+We start using random forest because of its simplicity

 ```python